nickbournias/duck-hunt/README.md

 # 🦆 Goose, Goose, Duck!: The Tile Guessing Game

-Welcome to **Duck Hunt**, a web-based interactive tile guessing game where players try to find a hidden duck based on hot/cold proximity hints.
+Welcome to **Goose, Goose, Duck**, a web-based interactive tile guessing game where players try to find a hidden duck based on hot/cold proximity hints.
 It's a fun combination of memory, deduction, and duck facts!

 ---